vjaramillo/churn_analysis/Readme.md

 plt.figure(2)
 plt.plot(history.history['loss'])
 ```

 A manual tuning and training leads eventually to a NN with an test set accuracy of around 76% and a train set accuracy close to 100%.
 This shows that the model is overfitting.
-The model that achieved this accuracy is saved as "model_weights766.h5".
+(The model that achieved this accuracy is saved as "model_weights766.h5").

-In general, the models trained with this data (daily+monthly sales per client), the model converges very fast (under 50 epochs in some cases), showing that the data is highly correlated.
+In general, when trained with this data (daily+monthly sales per client), the model converges very fast (under 50 epochs in some cases), showing that the data is highly correlated.
 Something that makes sense, given the nature of the data, previously commented.

 It has to be taken into account that there is an small amount of data available.
-We have data from 284 clients, from which 127 have resigned the services, so the threshold to determine if the a classification system is able to detect a churn event is (1 - 127/284) * 100 =  55.3%, in this sense, the achieved model is predicting a bit more better than just guessing.
+We have data from 284 clients, from which 127 have resigned the services, so the threshold to determine if the a classification system is able to detect a churn event is (1 - 127/284) * 100 =  55.3%, in this sense, the achieved model is predicting a bit more better than a random guess.

 One approach to overcome this issue of overfitting, would be to have more data, or to include a bigger amount of features in for the training.
-Aiming for this, an statistical analysis of the monthly sales was conducted with the following code:
+Aiming for this, an statistical data extraction of the monthly sales was conducted with the following code:

 ```python
 stats_var_per_day = seller_per_tidy.drop(['supplier_key','ordered_product_sales_b2b','units_ordered_b2b','units_ordered','units_refunded','Year','Month','Active'], axis=1)